Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Implicit derivatives at an operator's root, and for rate-distortion problems

-As explained after Theorem \ref{thm:formula-for-high-order-expansion-of-F-in-main-result-sect} in Section \ref{sub:high-order-beta-derivatives-at-an-operator-root}, the derivatives computed by Algorithm \ref{algo:high-order-derivs-of-operator-roots} lose their numerical stability as one approaches a bifurcation, losing it faster as the order is higher.
-Other than that, the first few implicit derivatives computed for RD are seen in Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation} to be remarkably accurate.
-We further note that, due to the factorials at the denominators of \eqref{eq:combinatorial-G-in-terms-of-polynomials}, the derivative tensors of $Id - BA_\beta$ might be numerically unstable when computed for high orders.
+The implicit derivatives computed by Algorithm \ref{algo:high-order-derivs-of-operator-roots} for RD lose their numerical stability when approaching a bifurcation, losing it faster if the order is higher (see after Theorem \ref{thm:formula-for-high-order-expansion-of-F-in-main-result-sect} in Section \ref{sub:high-order-beta-derivatives-at-an-operator-root}).
+Other than that, the first few implicit derivatives computed for RD are seen in Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation} (top) to be remarkably accurate.
+Further, note that the derivative tensors of $Id - BA_\beta$ might be numerically unstable when computed for high orders, due to the factorials at the denominators of \eqref{eq:combinatorial-G-in-terms-of-polynomials}.
 Interestingly, the bifurcation's presence also affects the classic Blahut-Arimoto algorithm, \cite{blahut1972, arimoto1972}.
-It too suffers from accuracy loss near bifurcations, as demonstrated by Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation}.
+It too suffers from accuracy loss near bifurcations, as demonstrated by Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation} (bottom).
 This can be seen as a direct consequence of the critical slowing down near RD bifurcations, \cite{agmon2021critical}.